igoramadas/expresser/README.md

 ### Sockets
-*   Wrapper for the Socket.IO module
+*   Wrapper for the Socket.IO module.
+*   Works even if your server does not support websockets.

 More info at https://expresser.codeplex.com/wikipage?title=Sockets